nseidle/Body_Exhibit/readme.md

 The Mega2560 has a bug in its bootloader that doesn't allow normal usage of the watchdog.
 Because this is an exhibit that can be left on for weeks at a time I needed a method to prevent system hangs.
 I found a good solution [here](http://forum.arduino.cc/index.php?topic=62813.25) - thanks draythomp!

-Another lesson: Label everything.
+Another lesson: Label all the wires, sometimes in multiple places.
 When the wiring gets rough the labels are what will keep you sane.

 License Information
 -------------------